wo3kie/cxxDojo/README.md

 Implement a simple matrix class.
 Provide a basic functionality for it.

 **57. blackScholes.cpp**
-Calculate an option price for a given ime and underlying stock price.
+Calculate an option price for a given time and underlying stock price.
 Use Black-Scholes method for it.
+**58. boxMuller.cpp**
+Implement the Box-Muller algorithm.

+From [Wikipedia](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform), the Box-Muller algorithm can transform uniformly distributed random numbers into standard, normally distributed N(0, 1) (expected value 0, standard deviation 1) random numbers.